Alleged Kidnapping: Court Denies Wadume, Others Bail - THISDAYLIVE

-Justice Binta Nyako of the Abuja Division of the Federal High Court, on Wednesday denied Taraba kidnap kingpin, Mr Hamisu Bala, otherwise known as Wadume, and his co-defendants bail in the terrorism and kidnapping charges brought against them by the federal government.
+Justice Binta Nyako of the Abuja Division of the Federal High Court, yesterday denied Taraba State’s kidnap kingpin, Mr. Hamisu Bala, otherwise known as Wadume, and his co-defendants bail in the terrorism and kidnapping charges brought against them by the federal government.

-Justice Nyako denied the applicants bail while delivering ruling in their bail application because she “saw no reason to grant them bail” having given their trial accelerated hearing.
+Justice Nyako denied the applicants bail while delivering ruling in their bail application because she, “saw no reason to grant them bail,” having giving their trial accelerated hearing.

 They pleaded not guilty to all the charges read to them and their lawyers accordingly moved their bail applications.

-Justice Nyako however declined to grant the request of the applicants in her ruling delivered on Wednesday.
+Justice Nyako however declined to grant the request of the applicants in her ruling delivered yesterday.

 The judge however ordered that the defendants be moved from the custody of the Special Anti-Robbery Squad (SARS) of the police to the Kuje Correctional Centre in Abuja.